 It was like a honeymoon, they went places, they went to restaurants, they did things together.
 She danced on the table for him before every meal – at home or in a restaurant.
 “What a lovely, little daughter you’ve got.”

 One evening they were in a bar somewhere when a guy stood up and started firing with an automatic weapon.
-Betty threw him to the ground and dropped a load of coats and hats hanging on the wall on top of him.
+Betty threw her man to the ground and dropped a load of coats and hats hanging on the wall on top of him.
 She ducked out of sight and circled round to the back of the shooter and punched him hard between the shoulder blades.
 EOS.

 Betty helped the wounded by tying tablecloths around their wounds.
 She was a bloody mess when he found her again.
 He wrapped her up in a plastic tablecloth and took a taxi home.
 “No, she doesn’t speak to reporters.”
 This was true, she never spoke to anyone.